xemuj/resume/README.md

 * I evidenced serious errors in the computer system

-* Press post about it by Nomada [link](https://nomada.gt/pais/elecciones-2019/la-presion-sobre-el-tse-la-intervencion-del-mp-y-los-errores-en-las-elecciones-que-descartan-fraude/) with my observations of the Process.
+* Press post about it by Nomada [link](https://nomada.gt/pais/elecciones-2019/la-presion-sobre-el-tse-la-intervencion-del-mp-y-los-errores-en-las-elecciones-que-descartan-fraude/) with my observations of the Process (spanish).

 **Software Developer and Database Assistance (OIM an UN office)**